stride3d/stride-docs/en/manual/get-started/game-studio.md

 In a new project, there are 2 or more items under the solution: **NameOfMyProject** and **NameOfMyProject.NameOfPlatform** (there could be one or more of these).
 * **NameOfProject** - contains files for the game.
-* **NameOfProject.NameOfPlatform** - contains files specific to that platform (mostly, the `NameOfProjectApp`.cs file from which the game starts and the window icon).
+* **NameOfProject.NameOfPlatform** - contains files specific to that platform (mostly, the `NameOfProjectApp.cs` file from which the game starts and the window icon).

 Under each of those elements, there are 2 folders: **Assets** and **Code**.
 * **Assets** - contains all assets of that element.